y330/Pydash/README.md

 _Code by Yonah Aviv_

+## Overview
 Implementation of Geometry Dash in Python 3.9 with the interactive graphics library for python, Pygame(v2.0+).

+## Controls
-Tap to jump over spikes, avoid crashing into walls, and interact with orbs to jump in mid-air.
+Up-arrow or space-bar to jump over spikes, avoid crashing into walls, and interact with orbs to jump in mid-air.

+## Level information
 Currently, there are 2 levels out of the box, both made using [Tiled](https://www.mapeditor.org/), a 2d tile based level editor.

 [Go to code](/main.py)

+## Getting Started

 Make sure you are running at least Python 3.9 and Pygame 2.0 on your machine.